 IN9010 – Design, Technology and Society

-In this course we explore the relations between technology and society, with a focus on the social, political, and ethical dimensions of technology and how these, in turn, intersect with society.
-We explore in particular the linkages between design, technological change, and current societal challenges, such as automation, inequality, sustainability, privacy and surveillance, etc.
+In this course we explore the relations between technology and society, with a focus on the ethical, political, and enviromental dimensions of technology and how these, in turn, intersect with society.
+We explore in particular the linkages between design, technological change, and current societal challenges, such as artificial intelligence, climate change, digitalisation, inequality, privacy, surveillance, and sustainablility.

-The basic assumption in this course is that we, as technology developers, designers, and innovators, contribute to making our future society.
-We will explore this role through working with practical examples, discussions, documentaries, and hands-on workshops.
+The basic assumption in this course is that we, as technology developers, designers, and innovators, contribute to making the future og our communityes and planet.
+We will explore this role critically and creativelt, working with practical examples, discussions, documentaries, and hands-on workshops.